cyverse/irods-adm/coding-standards-bash.md

 #
 # Output:
 #  Unless otherwise indicated, it writes the status of the
-#  iRODS service on HOST to stdout in a form understood by
+#  iRODS service running on HOST to stdout in a form
-#  Nagios.
+#  understood by Nagios.
 #
 #  It writes progress messages to stderr.
 #
 # Side Effects:
 #  The rodsLog on HOST will show a connection from the host
-#  where check_irods is run with the client user set to
+#  where check_irods is run with the proxy user set to
 #  "check_irods".
-If SERVICE is specified, the user will be
+If SERVICE is specified, the client user
-#  set to SERVICE instead.
+#  will be set to SERVICE instead.
 #
 # Exit Status:
 #  0  connected to iRODS